vdfink2014/AI-class/README.md

 Before you start, you need to start the AI's by typing AI.start_ai()

 AI.chatgpt() - for text generation.
-We are sorry, but know it knows only one message that you typed.
+We are sorry, but it knows only one message that you typed.
 To use it, you need to type the text in parentheses

 AI.SD() - for image generation.
 To use it, again, type the text in parentheses and it saves into your system as the text without whitespaces.

 Example:
+''' python

 from AI import AI